Last Updated: July 28, 2024

 United States of America

 Pat Smear is an American musician who has a net worth of $45 million.
 Pat Smear is best known for being the guitarist for the rock band Foo Fighters.
-He was also a founding member of the punk band Germs, and played with Nirvana.
+He was also a founding member of the punk band the Germs and played with Nirvana.

 Smear formed the Germs with Lorna Doom, Darby Crash, and Belinda Carlisle in 1977.
-Their debut album was produced by Joan Jett in 1979 and is looked at as a milestone for the history of punk rock music.
+Their debut album was produced by Joan Jett in 1979 and is looked at as a milestone in the history of punk rock music.
 Smear released the solo albums "Ruthensmear" in 1987 and "So You Fell in Love with a Musician…" in 1992.
-He played on the Nirvana albums "MTV Unplugged in New York," "From the Muddy banks of the Wishkah," "Nirvana," and "With the Lights Out."
-Smear has also played on many Foo Fighters albums.
-Pat was a member of Foo Fighters from 1994-1997, rejoined in 2005 then became a full-time member since 2010.
-In April 2014 he performed Nirvana songs when the band was inducted into the Rock and Roll Hall of Fame.
+He played on the Nirvana albums "MTV Unplugged in New York," "From the Muddy Banks of the Wishkah," "Nirvana," and "With the Lights Out."
+Pat has also played on many Foo Fighters albums.
+He was a member of Foo Fighters from 1994 to 1997, rejoined in 2005, then became a full-time member in 2010.
+In April 2014, he performed Nirvana songs when the band was inducted into the Rock and Roll Hall of Fame.

 Early Life

-Pat Smear was born on August 5, 1959 in Los Angeles, California, and given the name Georg Albert Ruthenberg.
-His mother is of African-American and Native American descent, while his father is a German Jewish immigrant.
-At a young age, he began playing the piano and then taught himself the guitar a few years later.
-He was also raised in a religious household and considered himself religious before becoming a professional musician.
-When he was 13 years old, he left home to join a commune.
+Pat Smear was born Georg Albert Ruthenberg on August 5, 1959, in Los Angeles, California.
+His mother heritage is African-American and Native American, and his father is a German Jewish immigrant.
+At a young age, Pat began playing the piano and then taught himself the guitar a few years later.
+He was raised in a religious household and considered himself religious before becoming a professional musician.
+When he was 13 years old, Smear left home to join a commune.
 He later attended Innovative Program School, an alternate school within University High School in Los Angeles.
 While there, he met Darby Crash, his future bandmate in the Germs.
 Both Smear and Crash were expelled from IPS due to concerns they were responsible for inciting unruly behavior among the students.

 Career

-As a teenager in 1976, Smear and Crash formed the Germs along with bassist Lorna Doom and drummer Dottie Danger.
+As teenagers in 1976, Smear and Crash formed the Germs along with bassist Lorna Doom and drummer Dottie Danger.
 At the time, Smear was the only band member who had any musical knowledge or proficiency.
 He had been listening to musicians like Joan Jett, Brian James, Brian May, Steven Jones, Steve Howe, and John McKay while becoming more and more proficient on the guitar.
-However, for much of his time playing with the Germs, he did not actually own his own guitar but rather just borrowed instruments from whomever he was playing with.
+However, for much of his time playing with the Germs, he did not actually own a guitar but rather just borrowed instruments from whomever he was playing with.

-In 1993, Smear received a call from Nirvana's front man Kurt Cobain.
+In 1993, Smear received a call from Nirvana frontman Kurt Cobain.
 Cobain asked Smear to join the band as a second guitarist for an upcoming tour.
-He accepted the gig immediately and played his first show with Nirvana on "Saturday Night Live" in September of that year.
+Pat accepted the gig immediately and played his first show with Nirvana on "Saturday Night Live" in September of that year.
 He then toured with Nirvana for six months.
 He can be heard playing on their live albums "MTV Unplugged in New York" and "From the Muddy Banks of the Wishkah."
 He also contributed to material on the compilations "Nirvana" and "With the Lights Out."

 Pat Smear